jboss-developer/jboss-eap-quickstarts/helloworld-mbean/README.md

 -------------------------------------
 You can also start the server and deploy the quickstarts or run the Arquillian tests from Eclipse using JBoss tools.
 For general information about how to import a quickstart, add a JBoss EAP server, and build and deploy a quickstart, see [Use JBoss Developer Studio or Eclipse to Run the Quickstarts](https://github.com/jboss-developer/jboss-developer-shared-resources/blob/master/guides/USE_JBDS.md#use-jboss-developer-studio-or-eclipse-to-run-the-quickstarts)

-This quickstart consists of multiple projects and requires installation of the "JBoss Tools Maven Packaging Configurator", so it deploys and runs differently in JBoss Developer Studio than the other quickstarts.
+This quickstart consists of multiple projects and requires installation of the `JBoss Tools Maven Packaging Configurator`, so it deploys and runs differently in JBoss Developer Studio than the other quickstarts.

 1. Install the JBoss Tools Maven Packaging Configurator
-   * If the "JBoss Central" page is not showing, open it by choosing `Help` --> `JBoss Central`.
+   * If the `JBoss Central` page is not showing, open it by choosing `Help` --> `JBoss Central`.
    * Click the `Software/Update` tab at the bottom of the `JBoss Central`.
-   * Scroll down to the `Maven` section, select the "JBoss Tools Maven Packaging Configurator" and click `Install/Update`.
+   * Scroll down to the `Maven` section, select the `JBoss Tools Maven Packaging Configurator` and click `Install/Update`.
 2. Right click on the parent `jboss-helloworld-mbean` parent project and choose `Maven` --> `Update Project...`.
 Select all projects and click `OK`.
 3. Right-click on the `helloworld-mbean-helloworld-mbean-service` project and choose `Run As` --> `Run on Server`.
 4. Right-click on the `helloworld-mbean-helloworld-mbean-webapp` project and choose `Run As` --> `Run on Server`.